Felix-Pedro/CommitCraft/docs/defaults.md

 CommitCraft uses the following guidelines by default when generating commit messages:

 ```
-- Never ask for folow-up questions.
+- Never ask for follow-up questions.
-- Don't ask quetions.
+- Don't ask questions.
 - Don't talk about yourself.
 - Be concise and clear.
 - Be informative.
 - Don't explain row by row just the global goal of the changes.
-- Avoid unecessary details and long explanations.
+- Avoid unnecessary details and long explanations.
 - Use action verbs.
 - Use bullet points in the body if there are many changes
 - Do not talk about the hashes.
 - Create concise and comprehensive commit messages.
 - Be direct about what changed and why.
-Focous on what.
+Focus on what.
-- Give a small summary of what has changed and how it may afect the rest of the project.
+- Give a small summary of what has changed and how it may affect the rest of the project.
-- Do not return any explanation other then the commit message itself.
+- Do not return any explanation other than the commit message itself.
-- If there are many changes focous on the main ones.
+- If there are many changes focus on the main ones.
-- The first row shall be te title of your message, so make it simple and informative.
+- The first row shall be the title of your message, so make it simple and informative.
 - Do not introduce your message!
 ```